supdatta/VerbIQv1/README.md

 🔗 https://colab.research.google.com/drive/1PyLCIKYX7X_ef30yJepgDOajhepb2360?authuser=1#scrollTo=HnisTGHip9n7

+1. Open the link above
+2. Sign in with your Google account
+3. If prompted, grant permissions to access ngrok
+4. Run the cells shown in the notebook
+5. Copy your ngrok auth token
+6. Paste it into the settings icon and test for connection!!

 🧠 What This Backend Does
 🎙️ Accepts audio recordings via REST API
 📊 Extracts ML-based speech features (MFCCs, pacing, pauses)